IndigoUnited/jquery.copycat/README.md

 - `subtractScroll`: true to subtract scroll offsets, false otherwise (defaults to `null` which means automatic)
 - `update`: true to automatically call `.copycat('update')` right away, false otherwise (defaults to `true`)

 Note that if you call this function with different `target`s, the previous instances will be destroyed.
+Once initialized, you can't change the options.

 ```js